This post may contain affiliate links.

-Water Parks Malaysia Best Picks!
+Water Parks Malaysia, The Best Parks!

-Sunworld Lagoon Water Park Kuala Lumper
+Sunway Lagoon Water Park Kuala Lumper Malaysia

 3, Jalan PJS 11/11, Bandar Sunway, 47500 Petaling Jaya, Selangor, +60 3-5639 0000

-Sunworld Lagoon Water Park in Kuala Lumper is in my opinion the biggest and best water park in Malaysia.
+Sunway Lagoon Water Park in Kuala Lumpur is, in my opinion, the biggest and possibly the best water park in Malaysia.
 It is big enough that you could spend 2 days here and Everyone from young children to adults will have a great time and not get bored.

 Like Bukit Gambang water park they utilise an e-voucher scheme but it isn’t compulsory and cash and cards are readily excepted across the park.

 At 11 stories high it is definitely a large ride and one that you won’t forget in a hurry.
-The 13,000 square metre surf beach can produce waves at any required height up to a maximum of 8 foot.
+The 13,000 square metre surf beach can produce waves at any required height up to a maximum of 8 feet.
 Perfect for all ages and levels of skill.

 Bring plenty of money.
 It isn’t cheap and if you’re not Malaysian you will pay over double.
 Sunworld Lagoon operates a local and foreigner price and the difference is significant.

-Despite the obvious rip off for international tourists this is still the park to beat.
+Despite the obvious rip-off for international tourists, this is still the park to beat.
 One reason they can charge as they do.

-Legoland Water Park Johor Bahru
+Legoland Water Park Johor Bahru Malaysia

 7, Jalan Legoland, Medini, 79250 Nusajaya, Johor, +60 7-597 8888

-Legoland water park is located next door to Legoland theme park on the outskirts of Johor Bahru off the highway E3 and route 52.
-Bring what you need for the whole day because there isn’t a lot of shops or other businesses besides the tourist shops at the entrance.
+Legoland Water Park is located next door to Legoland Theme Park on the outskirts of Johor Bahru off the highway E3 and route 52.
+Bring what you need for the whole day because there aren’t a lot of shops or other businesses besides the tourist shops at the entrance.

 A big issue with water parks is where to store valuables when on the slides.
-Legoland Water Park had thought of this with a mass of fingerprint activated lockers.
+Legoland Water Park had thought of this with a mass of fingerprint-activated lockers.
 Some may worry about security but no names are recorded with the prints.

 Something that I found surprising was how slippery Legoland Water Park was.
-They hadn’t applied an effective anti slip coat to the concrete which made for a potentially dangerous time walking up and down the parks area.
+They hadn’t applied an effective anti-slip coat to the concrete which made for a potentially dangerous time walking up and down the parks area.

 I’d recommend Legoland Water Park if you have a young family and like Lego.
 Combining the theme park and water park over two days is a great idea and can even be done from Singapore if you’re staying there.

-Bukit Gambang Water Park
+Bukit Gambang Water Park Malaysia

 26300 Gambang, Pahang, +60 9-548 8000